Signed in as:

 The two photos above show us Motor Avenue in The Palms neighborhood of Los Angeles.
 A few of the buildings seen in this 1929 film still survive, however the house appearing directly in back of Joe was a casualty when the I-10 Santa Monica Freeway was built in the early 1960s.
 It's unfortunate that the planners chose that exact spot to build the highway, as that house appeared in the background of dozens of films in the 1920s and 1930s and would be fascinating to see today.

-If you've donated to the site and are a member, you can view this film's other filming location photos then and now here, on Page 4 in The Little Rascals Filming Locations Photo Gallery.
+If you've donated to the site and are a member, you can view this film's other filming location photos then and now on Page 4 in The Little Rascals Filming Locations Photo Gallery.
+Click here and scroll down the page to view the photos.

 To donate and become a member, click here.
 Just $6 gets you a one month membership with no automatic renewal - perfect to see if you like the website!